souryacs/COSPEDBTree/README.md

 Example of a command (followed for the results published in the manuscript)

-./COSPEDBTree -I source_tree_input.txt -p1 > out.txt
+./COSPEDBTree -I source_tree_input.txt -p1 -b > out.txt

 command descriptions: